bluecoyote101/bluecoyote101.github.io/README.md

-Note to self: this ismy main repo
+Note to self: this is my main repo